Cathal-McHale/computational_theory/README.md

 - Proof-of-Work – Wikipedia

 # Task 7: Turing Machine – Binary Increment
-This task simulates a Turing Machine that increments a binary number, treating the least significant bit as the rightmost digit.
+This task implements a basic Turing Machine that performs binary incrementation—adding 1 to a binary number.
+The machine starts at the left-most non-blank symbol on the tape and reads to the right, treating the right-most digit as the least significant bit (LSB), just as in standard binary arithmetic.

 ## Features Implemented
 - Scans tape from left to right